Surveyor's wheel: Origin

 An early surveyor's wheel depicted in the hand of late 18th century British road builder John Metcalf.

 The origins of the surveyor's wheel are connected to the origins of the odometer.
-While the latter is derived to measure distances travelled by a vehicle, the former is specialized to measure distances.
+While the latter is derived to measure distances travelled by a vehicle, the former is specialized to measure general distances.

 In the 17th century, the surveyor's wheel was introduced and used to measure distances.
 A single wheel is attached to a handle and the device can be pushed or pulled along by a person walking.
 Early devices were made of wood and may have had an iron rim to provide strength.
 The wheels themselves would be made in the same manner as wagon wheels and often by the same makers.
 The measuring devices would be made by makers of scientific instruments and the device and handles would be attached to the wheel by them.
 The device to read the distance travelled would be mounted either near the hub of the wheel or at the top of the handle.

 In some cases, double-wheel hodometers were constructed.

 Francis Ronalds extended the concept in 1827 to create a device that recorded the distances travelled in graphical form as a survey plan.
 The apparatus had a worm on the axle of the two wheels that meshed with a toothed wheel to drive another transverse screw that carried a slider.
 A pencil on the slider recorded the distance travelled along the screw on an attached drawing board at a chosen scale.

 Modern surveyor's wheels are constructed primarily of aluminium, with solid or pneumatic tyres on the wheel.
 Some can fold for transport or storage.